Tips for Buying a Computer on eBay

 eBay is one of the largest sellers of computers on the internet.
 It is possible to purchase new and used computers in great condition on eBay.
 If you are a techy person, you can even buy everything you need on eBay to build a computer.
-Just like anything else on eBay, read the seller’s description, return policy, and make sure you understand shipping terms.
+To successfully buy a computer on eBay, read the seller’s description, return policy, and make sure you understand shipping terms.

 Specific Search Criteria